 Babies typically lose weight after birth, before they start to gain.
 A generally accepted rule of thumb is that a baby can be expected to lose about 3–7 percent of their birth weight during the first 5 days after birth.
 Parents should expect their baby to return to his or her birth weight by about day 10.

 Many babies double their birth weight by age 4 to 6 months and triple their birth weight by their first birthday.
 But babies who gain more slowly or more quickly may be perfectly healthy too.
-Your doctor will monitor your baby’s growth over time (weight, length, and head circumference) to ensure that they're getting all of the calories and nutrients they need.
+Your baby's doctor will monitor your baby's growth over time (weight, length, and head circumference) to ensure that they're getting all of the calories and nutrients they need.
 This is one reason why it's recommended babies have at least 6 doctor's visits during the first year.

 Babies’ weight gain and loss doesn’t follow a pattern

 It’s not clear how much weight exclusively breastfed babies lose and then gain in their first 14 days.
 A recent study of weight change in nearly 150,000 healthy babies found that it’s not uncommon for newborns to be below their birth weight even 21 days after delivery.